 Select which of the following topics is of MOST interest.
 Each person in the group must pick only ONE topic.

-When prompted, split into expert groups of five to discuss YOUR area.
+When prompted, split into expert groups to discuss YOUR area.
 You will explore the resources linked below.
 This jigsaw organizer may be helpful for you (here is a digital copy if you prefer to use that).

 When time is up, report back to your home group.
 Share what you've learned with each other.